Kindness as an Antidote to Fear

 And this is a profound act of kindness, when we are able to be present for what is challenging and meet it with kindness.
 Whether it is ourselves or others who are facing struggles, it’s essential to meet life with a kind heart.

 The Buddha taught the monks to practice loving kindness as an antidote to fear.
-A Buddhist discourse on this practice is Image result for loving kindness phrasesfound in the Karaniya Sutta, where the Buddha teaches the monks the practice of Loving Kindness; how to open the heart to fear and meet it with kindness and friendliness.
+A Buddhist discourse on this practice is found in the Karaniya Sutta, where the Buddha teaches the monks the practice of Loving Kindness; how to open the heart to fear and meet it with kindness and friendliness.
 The monks having goine out to meditate in the forest, as they often did during the rain seasons, encountered resistance from the tree spirits (replace deities with any resistance or reactivity that you encounter in daily life) that resided there.
 As the story goes…” the tree deities harassed them in diverse ways, during the night, with the intention of scaring them away.
 Living under such conditions being impossible, the monks went to the Buddha and informed him of their difficulties.
 The Buddha then instructed them in the Metta sutta (phrases of loving kindness) and advised them to return equipped with this practice for their protection.
 The monks then returned to the forest, and practicing the phrases of loving kindness, permeated the whole area with their radiant thoughts of loving-kindness.
 The deities so affected by this power of love, allowed them to meditate in peace.

 And yes there is myth in the story as good stories often do.
 Still the message is real, that in life we will encounter fear and when that happens, we can either react in ways that intensify the fear or we can shift towards the wise qualities of mind and heart that help us stay present and respond in ways that are healing and kind; that kindness becomes an antidote to fear.